TempGenomics-RCN/website/index.md

 ## Twitter Symposium

 Yes!!!
-We are also hosting a live Twitter Conference on **July 8, 2021**.
-The call for abstracts has closed but please get in touch with us if you still want to present!.
-To participate in the conference, please submit an abstract via this [google form](https://forms.gle/HNe6ziQMbfTYAMYDA).
+We are also hosting a live Twitter Symposium on **July 8, 2021**.
+The call for abstracts has closed but please get in touch with us if you still want to present!
+To participate in the symposium, please submit an abstract via this [google form](https://forms.gle/HNe6ziQMbfTYAMYDA).
-For more information on the Twitter conference, visit our [conference page](conference.md).
+For more information on the Twitter symposium, visit our [symposium page](conference.md).

 <img src="https://user-images.githubusercontent.com/40210956/109213643-d6e74f00-777e-11eb-801a-37afb832700b.png" height="100" width="100">